Krasko25/Obsidian-Sync/Archive/D_Bojack Horseman.md

 You know, it's amazing that it's legal for kids to be actors.
 How is that not child {{labor}} (**practical work, esp. work that involves physical effort)**?
 Let's just go! - I can't leave until I make {{amends}} (**to change something, especially the words of a text (вносить правки))** <!--SR:!2024-01-23,15,302!2000-01-01,1,250-->

 Wait, did we just go to Ana's house?
-Did I get {{closure}} (**the feeling or act of bringing an unpleasant situation, time, or experience to an end, so that you are able to start new activities:)?** <!--SR:!2024-01-15,4,292-->
+Did I get a {{closure}} (**the feeling or act of bringing an unpleasant situation, time, or experience to an end, so that you are able to start new activities:)?** <!--SR:!2024-01-29,14,292-->

 I have poison inside me,  and I destroy everything I touch.
 That's my {{legacy}} (**something that is a part of your history or that remains from an earlier time)**.